U.S. Route 24 in Illinois: History

 The routing of US 24 in Illinois is largely unchanged from 1926.
-Prior to 1937, US 24 ran through Canton on various roads; afterwards it was relocated southeast, closely paralleling the Illinois River.
+Prior to 1937, US 24 ran through Canton on various roads; afterward, it was relocated southeast, closely paralleling the Illinois River.

-In 1995 a bypass around Washington was completed.
+In 1995, a bypass around Washington was completed.
 The old US 24 became an extension of IL 8 to near Eureka.
 In 1997, it was changed to Business US 24, and IL 8 was truncated back to west of Washington.

 Prior to 2012, US 24 ran through Peoria via downtown on various roads.
 That year, it was rerouted from the McClugage Bridge to the Shade–Lohmann Bridge on the border of Bartonville and Peoria, which carries I-474.

 Since the 1950s, US 24 through Illinois and Missouri has been considered as one route of various Chicago to Kansas City federal Interstate proposals (1956, 1968, 1972).
 None of these proposals received federal funding or support.
+Portions of US 24 are incorporated in the Chicago–Kansas City Expressway.
+This highway involved new signage designating the route as IL 110 and did not require any new road construction.